pardo0912/pardo0912/README.md

 ### 📌 Highlighted Projects

-- 📊 **Zuber Analytics**
-  Power BI dashboard for exploring ride-sharing demand and weather impact in Chicago.

-- 🎮 **ICE Game Store**
-  Data analysis to uncover predictive patterns and sales behavior in an e-commerce gaming platform.

 - 🚗 **VIN Country Finder App**
   Power Apps solution that identifies the country of origin of a vehicle based on VIN patterns, integrated with SharePoint.